 - To engage with you/or provide any of our goods or services to you (as applicable), including but not limited to mobility, counselling, support services, volunteering and fundraising;

 - To provide information to you about programs, products, services and/or special offers;

 - To obtain your opinion or comments about any program, products and/or services; which allows us to improve, develop and maintain services, products, programs, business systems and infrastructure;

 - For marketing, events, and promotional activities by GDQ (including contact by direct mail, telemarketing, email, SMS and MMS messages);

 - Fundraising, including the processing of donations and grants;

 - Your employment (or potential employment) with us; and

 - Our compliance with applicable laws.

-You have a right to access your personal information, subject to certain exceptions provided for by law.
+You have the right to access your personal information, subject to certain exceptions provided by law.

 If we are unable to provide you with access to your personal information for any reason, we will write to you to confirm such reasons for this decision and provide you with alternate options regarding our complaints handling process.